bsmith89/strain-corr/doc/manuscript/manuscript.md

 Table: **Supplementary Table S2**: Performance on five _E. coli_ genomes in an _in silico_ spike-in experiment.

-## Extended results for donor-specific _E. coli_ strains

-**Supplementary Table S3: Details about gene content of _E. coli_ strain-6 vs. strain-9 in UCFMT.**
-Includes a row for each gene family found in either high-engraftment strain.
-Columns include gene annotations, mean length across members of the gene family, co-occurence cluster assignment and the fraction of other co-occurence cluster members also found in each strain.

 ## Sensitivity of StrainPGC performance to depth ratio and correlation score thresholds

 ![